lgbrownjr/ser2bt-bridge/README.md

   * Add a battery backup, to allow the pi to weather those pesky, but necessary.
 This will allow the pi to be moved around between closets, or devices without powering it down, and back up.
 See below for more details.
   * Turn on *Overlay FS*.
 This basically, turns your pi's sd card into a read only drive, so the risk of corrupting your SD card goes way, way down.
 The down side is that you need to turn *Overlay FS* Off to update it or to make configuration adjustments, then turn it back on.
 I'm till testing this feature to see how well it works over the long run.
 #### Screen size:
-During a bluetooth/serial seesion witn the *bridge*, you will notice that if after you adjust the size of youre terminal program's window, the colums and rows will not automatically adjust as they do for a telnet, or sshsession.
+During a bluetooth/serial seesion witn the *bridge*, you will notice that if after you adjust the size of youre terminal program's window, the colums and rows will not automatically adjust as they do for a telnet, or ssh session.
 The solution is to resize the screen.
 See [Navigating the screen](#Navigating-the-screen) to find out how.

-#### Accurate time:
-I don't think i have to get into why we need accurate time - even on this pi.
-The only way it works now is to attatch it to a wifi network, such as your hotspot so that it can obtain time.
-The use of a battery-powered RTC board would also help, and reduce the need to connect you're pi to a network.
-In the instructions below,
+---
 ## Setup:
 There are two different setup options, basic, and full.
 * Basic should be used if you are only using a pi, and do not wish (at this point) to add a screen, or an external battery.